KaivalyaVernekar/VBank-ReactJS/README.md

 <hr />

-<p align="center">This is a ReactJS and Styled Components based responsive single page website for virtual banking.</p>
+<p align="center">This is a ReactJS and Styled Components based responsive single page website with smooth scrolling for virtual banking.</p>

 ## 💡Features